Autodesk Platform Services (VSCode Extension)

 Similar to the Buckets & Derivatives view, but using a 3-legged authentication instead, allowing the user to browse their existing design data hosted in BIM360, ACC, and other products built with the Autodesk Platform Services.
 In order for this view to be available, the user must first log into the currently active APS application with their Autodesk account.
 This can be done either by clicking the "APS Login" button in the bottom status bar, or by using the

 forge.login command.
 The extension will spin up a temporary web server on a preconfigured port (8123 by default), providing additional information about the login process, and waiting for a callback from the Autodesk servers.

 The Webhooks view can be used to browse and manage your webhooks in the Webhooks service.

 Design Automation View

-The Design Automation can be used for browsing Forge Design Automation entities such as app bundles and activities.
+The Design Automation view can be used for browsing Design Automation entities such as app bundles or activities.
 It also provides a context menu that can be used to view additinal details of individual bundles or activities.